fzipp/canvas/README.md

 ![Build Status](https://github.com/fzipp/canvas/workflows/build/badge.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/fzipp/canvas)](https://goreportcard.com/report/github.com/fzipp/canvas)

-This Go module uses WebSockets to communicate with a [2D canvas graphics context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) in a web browser.
-It offers a portable way to create interactive 2D graphics from within a Go program.
+This Go module utilizes WebSockets to establish communication with a [2D canvas graphics context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) in a web browser, providing a portable way to create interactive 2D graphics from within a Go program.

 The Go program (server) sends draw commands to the web browser (client) via WebSocket using a binary format.
-The client in return sends keyboard, mouse and touch events to the server.
+In return, the client sends keyboard, mouse, and touch events to the server.

-The module does not require operating system specific backends or Cgo bindings.
+This module does not rely on operating system-specific backends or Cgo bindings.
-It does not use WebAssembly, which means the Go code runs on the server side, not in the browser.
+It also does not utilize WebAssembly, which means the Go code runs on the server side, rather than in the browser.
-The client-server design means the canvas can be displayed on a different machine over the network.
+The client-server design enables the canvas to be displayed on a different machine over the network.

 ## Examples

-The [example](example) subdirectory contains several demo programs.
+The [example](example) subdirectory contains a variety of demo programs.

 ![Screenshots of examples](https://github.com/fzipp/canvas/blob/assets/examples.png)